 It's important to affirm because I have seen articles claiming that weather patterns do not affect fibromyalgia.

 We know differently.

-As human beings, we tend to talk about the weather a lot.
-For many people it might be more in terms of a disruption to their planned activities or just making small talk.
+As human beings, we talk about the weather a lot.
+For many people it might be in terms of a disruption to their planned activities or just making small talk.

 Can you imagine feeling like you're going 60 with no gas in the tank?

-If you have fibromyalgia and you have noticed that your pain spikes and dips along with the temperatures outdoor, you’re likely experiencing the connection between fibromyalgia pain and weather.
+If you have fibromyalgia and you notice that your pain fluctuates along with the temperature outdoors, you may be experiencing the connection between fibromyalgia pain and weather.

 In a study performed by Dr. Ingrid Strusberg in Australia, the fibromyalgia-weather connection was studied through questionnaires.
 151 people suffering from fibromyalgia or arthritis answered questions regarding their pain at different times throughout a one-year period.

 Their results were compared against 32 adults with no known medical conditions, and it was clear that the pain experienced by the first group did correspond to outdoor temperatures.

 Those with fibromyalgia were more likely to experience pain when the weather was cold and when the humidity or atmospheric pressure were high.

 While many medical professionals dismiss the idea that pain can spike when temperatures drop, many people suffering from chronic pain experience this phenomenon on a routine basis.